femidacosta/reading-notes/README.md

 This is my reading notes for the full stack bootcamp.

 ## Growth mindset is...
 perservering with a task or project, gaining confidence and empowerment.
-Changing a cant do attitude to a can do anything attitude.
+Changing a I cant do this attitude to a can do anything attitude.